swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

 > How exhausting.

-Now that we defined a fairly sensible autocompleter for any interface representation, lets actually implement a concrete representation.
+Now that we defined a fairly sensible autocompleter for any interface representation, let's actually implement a concrete representation.

 ### HTML based implementation